AdamZahari/office-lab1/README.md

 ## What Will Change
 Planned or possible changes:
-- Merge Elasticsearch and Kibana into a single VM
 - Add Elastic Agents on additional VMs or hosts
 - Introduce VLANs or firewall segmentation
 - Replace VMs with containers (Docker / Podman)